 In the world of graphic design tablets, Wacom stands out as the global industry standard.
-Their Bamboo, Intuos and Cintiq line of tablets have long been used by professional graphic artists and continue to get high praise from users as some of the most durable and reliable in terms of usability.
+Their Bamboo, Intuos, and Cintiq line of tablets have long been used by professional graphic artists and continue to get high praise from users as some of the most durable and reliable in terms of usability.

 Wacom’s latest range of Intuos graphic tablets (Intuos Pro and Intuos Paper) were announced in CES 2017 along with the Pro Pen 2.
 For those of you who do not know, graphic tablets are slightly different from your average smart tablets available in the market.
 They are designed to connect to your PC or laptop as a peripheral device and are meant to be an extension of your graphic design workflow.

 In UseAs a previous user of the Chinese made Huion DWH69, I must admit that the Wacom tablet is definitely a step up in terms of built quality and functionality.
 I do miss the seamless wireless connectivity of the Huion, despite the fact that the Wacom comes with Bluetooth wireless connectivity (more on this later).
-The Intuos Pro is quite a bit more versatile and feature packed and the built quality itself speaks “premium”.
+The Intuos Pro is quite a bit more versatile and feature-packed and the built quality itself speaks “premium”.

 When connected through cable, I found the Intuos to be seamless and lag-free, it does truly feel like drawing on paper.
 The pen is extremely comfortable to hold with its latex grip and there is almost no latency when drawing.
 The pen also has tilt recognition and retains the natural feel of writing or drawing as you would on a piece of paper.
 If you encounter any problems with your Wacom Pen, you might consider reading our guide on how to fix the Wacom Pen.

 The surface area of the Intuos Pro Medium is just right for my needs as a photo editor.
 The software interface lets you customize the responsiveness of the tablet and you can also limit the surface area according to your needs.
-Palm interactions are well-dampened and with the flick of a switch you can turn the whole tablet into a giant touchpad.
+Palm interactions are well-dampened and with the flick of a switch, you can turn the whole tablet into a giant touchpad.
 Neat!

 I did find that when connected wireless, the lag between strokes becomes very apparent.
 The whole experience changes when connected via Bluetooth and I personally didn’t bother connecting wireless after the first few tries.
 The Huion tablet mentioned above connects via Wi-Fi and is virtually lag-free (albeit you have to connect an additional USB dingle to your PC to use it).
 I also found that the pen tips get used up very quickly on the Pro Pen 2.
 Kudos to Wacom for including 10 extra tips with the tablet but if you plan on using the tablet on daily basis for your work, more tips are definitely needed.
 I did not experience this issue with the Huion pen where a single tip lasted me a whole year.
 On a related note, a similar Wacom tablet was included in our picks for the best OSU tablets you can buy in 2021.